Vortex liquids and the Ginzburg-Landau equation: Introduction

+The proof of Theorem~\ref{thm:quantdynamics} is finished in Subsection~\ref{subsec:continuity}, where we show via a continuity argument that $J(u)$ is localized near the $a(t)$ for long times.
+In particular, we obtain the vortex motion law.

-In Section~\ref{hydrodynamiclimitsection} we complete the proof Theorem~\ref{thm:hydrodynamic} on the hydrodynamic limit.
-The first part of the section we proof an analogue of results of \cite{Schochet, LiuXin} for the Euler point vortex method on $\R^2$ and the gradient flow version of \cite{LinZhang} on $\R^2$ for bounded domains.
-By a careful expansion of the time dependent behavior of ${1\over n} \sum_{j=1}^n \delta_{a_j(t)}$ integrated against a test function with compact support.
-By using estimates on the Neumann function and implementing the strategy of \cite{LiuXin, LinZhang} we prove the convergence and the local energy bound.
-To complete the proof of the theorem, we show that nonnegative vortex sheet initial with compact support can approximated by a sequence of a sum of degree-one vortices that satisfy the conditions of our class of initial data.
-The novel approximation scheme leads to an asymptotically long time of existence with asymptotically large numbers of vortices.
-Finally, we set $\omega_n(t) = {1\over n }{e_\e(u(t) ) \over \pi \logep}$, which has similar behavior as the vortex density function ${1\over n} \sum_{j=1}^n \delta_{a_j(t)}$ due to Theorem~\ref{thm:quantdynamics}.
-Relating this density to the ODE hydrodynamic limit, then achieves the desired hydrodynamic limit.
+In the final Section~\ref{sec:hydrodynamic}, we consider the hydrodynamic limit and prove Theorems~\ref{thm:hydrodynamic} and~\ref{lowerboundrhostardirichletconverse}.
+In the first part of the section, we prove a hydrodynamic limit of the vortex ODE's for bounded domains which is analogous to the results of \cite{Schochet, LiuXin} for the Euler point vortex method on $\R^2$ and the gradient flow version of \cite{LinZhang} on $\R^2$ for bounded domains.
+The proof requires a careful expansion of the time dependent behavior of ${1\over n} \sum_{j=1}^n \delta_{a_j(t)}$ integrated against a test function with compact support.
+Implementing the strategy of \cite{LiuXin, LinZhang} and using estimates on the Neumann function, we prove the convergence and the local velocity bound.